 How to Connect an American Fridge Freezer to Water Supply

 If your new American fridge freezer has a water and ice dispenser that is plumbed in, you will need to connect your fridge to your water supply.
 You will need to find a cold-water source to do this.
-To connect your fridge freezer to the water supply, you will need:
+To connect your American fridge freezer with water dispenser to the water supply, you will need:

 - Refrigerator water line installation kit (usually supplied)

 - Water line cutter

 Also, don’t forget drill bits for your drill!
 Make sure you’ve located the cold water pipe in your kitchen or close to where the American fridge freezer is being placed.
 If you’re having trouble determining which is which, an easy way to tell them apart is to turn your hot water on.
 Feel the pipes and whichever one is hot, is your hot water pipe.
 Easy!

 Before you start, turn the water supply to your house OFF.
 As there is drilling into pipes involved, you don’t want to cause a leak or damage to the rest of your home.

 - First things first, devise a route for your water pipe from source to refrigerator.
 Whether this means drilling through cabinets or walls, you need to have a route planned from A to B. Don’t start drilling until you’re sure that the tubing will reach your destination.
 You don’t want to drill a load of holes and then have to start again.
 You may find that you have a lot of excess tubing.
 Don’t throw this away.
 It’s highly recommended that you have some excess tubing connected.
 That way, if you ever need to get behind your American fridge or move it for whatever reason, you can pull it out without disconnecting it from the water supply.